• 501(c)(6) Non Profit Refusing To Provide Financial Records On Request

 So, do they need to provide the requested financial information or can they refuse?
 Even if they claim the entity is no longer in operation (they claim it ceased to exist in July 2023 when they changed the public facing name), do they still have to provide the financials for the years it did exist when it presented as the original brand?

-Robert replied 2 weeks, 2 days ago 4 Members · 3 Replies
+denny replied 3 months, 3 weeks ago 4 Members · 3 Replies

 • 3 Replies